 Apollo Coffee Bar is not a halal-certified eatery.

-Eleven Strands is located just opposite Serangoon Stadium, and is a great cafe to visit if you’re craving French and Italian fare.
-Their Beef Short Rib Pasta ($28++) is a crowd favourite, where fork-tender slow cooked beef ragu is tossed with pasta and a red wine sauce.
+Eleven Strands is located just opposite Serangoon Stadium and is a great cafe to visit if you’re craving French and Italian fare.
+Their Beef Short Rib Pasta ($28++) is a crowd favourite, where fork-tender slow-cooked beef ragu is tossed with pasta and a red wine sauce.

-Their Wagyu Beef Burger ($28++) is another popular choice, where a marbled, juicy Wagyu patty is served on buttery brioche, then topped with caramelised onions.
+Their Wagyu Beef Burger ($28++) is another popular choice, where a marbled, juicy Wagyu patty is served on buttery brioche, and then topped with caramelised onions.
 The bistro seats 70 people, spread across an indoor area, their long bar, and an airy, dining room at the back of the unit.

 Website